juliahoban/the-bored-gamer/README.md

 ### Languages Used

-The website has been built using purely HTML and CSS.
+The website has been built using purely HTML and CSS languages.
-Markdown has been used to create README file.
+Markdown language has been used to create README file.

 ### Programs and Libraries Used

  * Git - for version control
  * Github - to save and store the website files
+ * Gitpod - to write and edit the code
  * Google Fonts - to import chosen fonts
  * Font Awesome - to import chosen text icons
  * Chrome Dev Tools - to identify and fix bugs